 What do you have for children on Sundays?

-For children under the age of 4 we offer nursery care during the service.
-For children ages 5-9, we have a Children's Church time during the middle of the service (mainly during the sermon).
+On a typical Sunday, this is what we offer: For children under the age of 4 we offer nursery care during the service.
+For children ages 4-7, we have a Children's Church time during the middle of the service (mainly during the sermon).
 This enables them to learn in a more age appropriate environment while still letting them participate in the majority of worship with the rest of the Church.
-Kids 10 and older participate in the whole service.
-Kids 10 and over who are members of the Church actively serve in every area of the worship service.
+Kids 8 and older participate in the whole service.
+Kids 8 and over who are members of the Church actively serve in every area of the worship service.

 How long is the service?

-The service lasts for about 1 hour 15 minutes
+Normally, the service lasts for about 1 hour 15 minutes.

 Can I take Communion at your church?